asr1/AccessPlusPlus/README.md

 #Changelog:

+**Version 1.1.0.1:**
+Added support for arranged classes.
+It used to be that the class appearing after an arranged class in a schedule would take on the name of the arranged class.
+Now the arranged class does not appear in the calendar at all.
+Also, the version numbers are not intended to be binary.

 **Version 1.1.0.0:**
 Fixed an issue where some people were seeing classes duplicated 114 times in their schedule, progressing over each week.
 Fixed an (unreported) issue where if the first class on a schedule was only half a semester, any recitations would only appear for half a semester.